suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 Next comes the `payload`.
 This is the part we, as developers, can specify data within.
 Each of these elements, though decoded as JSON are called `claims`.
-The first _three_ claims here, `Id`, `FullName`, and `Email` were generated by code (which we about to write) and represent the details of a logged in user.
+The first _three_ claims here, `Id`, `FullName`, and `Email` were generated by code (which we about to write) and represent the details of a logged-in user.
 The next three represent details about the token itself.
-Each of these are `timestamps` encoded as numbers. `nbf` is a claim that stands for `Not Before`, meaning that the token is not valid for any time _earlier_ than the given timestamp.
+Each of these is encoded as numbers. `nbf` is a claim that stands for `Not Before`, meaning that the token is not valid for any time _earlier_ than the given timestamp.
 The claim `exp` which stats for `Expiration` and represents the time when this token is no longer valid.
-Finally `iat` is a claim that indicates when the token was issued.
+Finally, `iat` is a claim that indicates when the token was issued.

 The final section is the _signature_ of the token.
 It uses cryptographic functions to add data to the token using a server's _secret key_.
 This data represents a _hash_ of the other parts of the token.
 If anyone were to change even a single character of the other parts of the message, say changing the `Id` from `1` to `2` they would **not** be able to resign that message with valid data.
 They lack the server's secret key.
-In this way the data can easily decoded by anyone, but cannot be changed/updated by anyone other than the server itself.
+In this way, the data can easily be decoded by anyone, but cannot be changed/updated by anyone other than the server itself.
 Thus it is important not to put **secret** information in the payload since JWT tokens are not **encrypted**.

 When a user logs in we will have our server generate a new JWT token and return this to the client.
-The client can simply store this token and provide it back to the sever with any API request that needs to be done by an _authenticated_ user.
+The client can simply store this token and provide it back to the server with any API request that needs to be done by an _authenticated_ user.
 We do this by specifying a special `header` value that includes this token.